-4.5 Setting up Video & Audio
+4.6 Setting up Video

-The Video & Audio menu contains three sub-menus that provide the video and audio settings for the camera.
+The Video menu contains three sub-menus that provide the video settings for the camera.

-Video & Audio >> Camera
+Video >> Camera

-Image Setting
+■ Image Setting

 - Brightness: Adjust the brightness level from 0 ~ 100. - Contrast: Adjust the contrast level from 0 ~ 100. - Saturation: Adjust the colors level from 0 ~ 100.
 Click Default to restore the default settings of the three options above.

 - Mirror: Select the Horizontal option to mirror the image horizontally.
-Select the Vertical option to mirror the image vertically. - Light Frequency: Select the proper frequency according to the camera's location: 50Hz, 60Hz, or Outdoor.
+Select the Vertical option to mirror the image vertically. - Light Frequency: Select the proper frequency according to the camera's location: 50Hz.
+60Hz. or Outdoor.